-Mast cell tumors should be staged because it gives us an idea abou how they have metatasized in the body.
+Mast cell tumors should be staged because it gives us an idea about how they have metastasized in the body.
 A tumor is staged after it is surgically excised and examined, along with the surrounding lymph nodes.
 The factors on which staging depends include the number of tumors present and lymph node involvement.

 - Stage 0: One tumor in the skin incompletely removed, with no lymph node involvement.

 - Stage I: One tumor in the skin, with no lymph node involvement.

 - Stage II: One tumor in the skin with lymph node involvement

 - Stage III: Multiple large, deep skin tumors, with or without lymph node involvement

 - Stage IV: One or more tumors with metastasis in the skin with lymph node involvement.
 This stage is further divided into those that have no other signs (substage a) and those that have some other clinical symptoms (substage b).